 Hematopoiesis-modulating action of meloxicam, a cyclooxygenase-2 inhibitor, has been evaluated in mice.
-Increase of granulocyte colony-stimulating factor (G-CSF) serum level after meloxicam administration has been found in sublethally γ -irradiated animals.
-In further experiments hematopoiesis-stimulating effects of meloxicam and G-CSF given alone or in combination have been investigated.
+Increased serum level of granulocyte colony-stimulating factor (G-CSF) after meloxicam administration has been found in sublethally γ-irradiated animals.
+In further experiments hematopoiesisstimulating effects of meloxicam and G-CSF given alone or in combination have been investigated.
 Granulocyte/macrophage progenitor cells counts were used to monitor these effects.
-Meloxicam and exogenous G-CSF did not act synergistically when given in combination but could be mutually substituted during their repeated administration.
-The results suggest the promising possibility to use meloxicam as an auxiliary means reducing the high costs of G-CSF therapy of myelosuppression.
+Meloxicam and exogenous G-CSF did not act synergistically when given in combination, but could be mutually substituted during their repeated administration.
+The results suggest a promising possibility of using meloxicam as an auxiliary drug reducing the high costs of G-CSF therapy of myelosuppression.